rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_CylanceOPTICS_from_Slack/help.md

 `@Rapid7 InsightConnect quarantine-endpoint USER-DESKTOP`

-In menu from the "CylancePROTECT" page in tab "CylanceOPTICS", the quarantined endpoints will show after choose tab "Devices".
-When the "Device Status" is "Locked Down", endpoint is quarantined.
+When you log into CylancePROTECT, choose "CylanceOPTICS" from the left side-bar menu.
+The quarantined endpoints can be found on the "Devices" tab.
+When the "Device Status" is set to "Locked Down", the endpoint is quarantined.
+Note that Cylance does not support undoing the lockdown from the API, as the network access is fully removed for the endpoint.

 # Key Features